 As we look forward to the coming years, considering advances made in the healthcare industry over the decade is crucial.
 Wearable gadgets have taken an important place in recent times along with widespread acceptance in the healthcare business.
 The varying benefits of wearable technology in healthcare have the potential to provide proven solutions to healthcare issues.

-Watches, trackers, and monitors are all examples of wearable healthcare technologies receiving a keen focus, especially in pandemics.
+Watches, trackers, and monitors are all examples of wearable healthcare technologies receiving a keen focus, especially during pandemics.
 Many new wearables are also projected to come into the market, fueled by technological advancements.

 A wearable is a category of electronic devices that collect and transmit data about the wearer and are often worn as accessories.
 Wearables have a wide range of applications.
 For example, consumers can use them to measure critical data throughout the day, monitor their surroundings' air quality, or as part of a clinical evaluation.

 These wearable devices use a variety of technologies, but the majority of them use Bluetooth for connectivity.
 You can assume the example of smartwatches that use built-in sensors to detect movement and biometrics to collect data.
 Sensors can use Bluetooth signals, Wi-Fi connectivity, or mobile 4G LTE technology to exchange the data they collect with smartphone apps seamlessly.

 The wearable gadgets on the market analyses a wide range of physiological data over time, including heart and respiration rate, blood pressure, temperature, and sleep activity.
 The information gathered can help healthcare practitioners in disease diagnosis and therapy.